ArturoSbr/aws-ccp-cheat-sheet/README.md

-# aws-ccp-cheatsheet
+# AWS Certified Cloud Practitioner CheatSheet
-Cheatsheet to pass the AWS Certified Cloud Practitioner exam.
+This repository contains a single cheatsheet to pass the AWS Certified Cloud Practitioner exam.